Kepnang2/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 function that prints 10 times the numbers, from 0 to 14, followed by a new line.
 #Task 6
 function that draws a straight line in the terminal.
+#Task 7
+function that draws a diagonal line on the terminal.